Peiprjs/DailyTuring/README.md

 It runs daily at 03:00±00:05 UTC on a GitHub Runner.

 ## How to use it
+### Endpoints
+There's 5 endpoints:
+- criteria: This returns a JSON array with the criteria used for the selected challenge
+- verifiers: This returns a JSON array with the verifiers used for the selected challenge
+- solution: This returns a JSON array with the solution for the selected challenge
+- hash: This returns a string with the hash of today's challenge
+- score: This returns a JSON array with the machine's score for the selected challenge

+### Time selector
-### Get today's challenge
+#### Get today's challenge
 Simply head on to [daily-turing.peiphy.xyz/today/END](http://daily-turing.peiphy.xyz/today)\
-There's three endpoints: criteria, verifiers, solution.
-Each one gives the information that their name implies, and can be accessed by replacing END in the URL: [daily-turing.peiphy.xyz/today/criteria](http://daily-turing.peiphy.xyz/today/criteria)
+Replacing END with your desired endpoint

-### Get a previous day's challenge
+#### Get a previous day's challenge
 Simply head on to [daily-turing.peiphy.xyz/archive/YYYY-MM-DD/END](http://daily-turing.peiphy.xyz/archive/2024-11-03).
-The three endpoints are the same as today's challenge.
+Replacing END with your desired endpoint